stackforge/fuel-docs/pages/release-notes/v6-0/new-features/image-provision.rst

 to install the target nodes.
 Note that the production version still uses anaconda/preseed installers.

 See the `Image based OS provisioning
 <https://blueprints.launchpad.net/fuel/+spec/image-based-provisioning>`_
 blueprint for implementation details.

+Image-based provisioning is implemented by the :ref:`Fuel Agent<fuel-agent-term>`.
+See:

+- :ref:`provision-method-ug` gives instructions
+  for implementing provisioning with the Fuel Agent when configuring your environment.

+- :ref:`fuel-agent-arch` gives details about how
+  the Fuel Agent provisions the OpenStack environment.